On the It\^o-Alekseev-Gr\"obner formula for stochastic differential equations: Introduction

 Theorem~\ref{thm:intro} implies immediately an $L^2$-estimate.
 For example the $L^2$-norm of the right-hand side of~\eqref{1553} can be bounded by the triangle inequality.
 The $L^2$-norm of the Skorohod integral on the right-hand side of~\eqref{1553} can then be calculated by applying the It\^o isometry for Skorohod integrals (see, e.g., Alos \& Nualart~\cite[Lemma 4]{AlosNualart1998}).
 Another approach for obtaining $L^2$-estimates is to apply the It\^o formula for Skorohod processes to the squared norm of the right-hand side of~\eqref{1553}.
 However this seems to require additional regularity.
-To demonstrate the applicability of Theorem~\ref{thm:intro}, we apply Theorem~\ref{thm:intro} to the stochastic van-der-Pol oscillator in Section~\ref{sec:vdP} below and obtain in Lemma~\ref{593} that the stochastic van-der-Pol oscillator can be approximated with $L^2$-rate $ \tfrac{1}{2} $.